 Hopefully staff and participants will stay healthy, and we won’t need to shut down again.

-The schedule for inside activities will be as follows:
+The schedule for inside activities and lunch is as follows:

 - Monday from 9:30-10:30 a.m.: Crafts